 If you can wash a tea towel, you can wash a nappy.
 What’s the difference?
-Modern cloth nappies do up with velcro, poppers or nifty little grips (nappi nippas), and they are shaped just like disposables.
-Yes, you may need to put on a separate waterproof wrap, but is it any harder dressing a child in both a t shirt and a vest than it is to dress a child wearing just a t shirt on top?
-No?
-So why should a separate waterproof wrap pose a problem?
-It’s up to you whether you just fling the nappies in the nappy bucket, or whether you rinse them out first, or soak them in the bucket.
-Pick whichever suits your own temperament.
-Read the article "using a nappy bucket" for more details.
+Modern cloth nappies do up with velcro, poppers or nifty little grips (nappi nippas), and many are shaped just like disposables.
+Yes, you may need to put on a separate waterproof wrap, but is it any different to dressing a child in a vest then a T-shirt on top?
+It’s up to you whether you just fling the nappies in the nappy bucket, or whether you rinse them out first, pick whichever suits your own temperament.

 Nappies and many wraps just go in the wash at 60.
 No need to soak or to boil wash.
 The hardest thing is to get into a routine - many people simply alternate clothes washes with nappy washes.